|Minimum Stay||4 nights|

-The estate has its own private pool and servants quarters, as well as five updated bathrooms with large showers and multiple sinks.
-There are separate quarters for the onsite housekeepers and chef.
-The property is situated in the middle of Vicksburg, high on a bluff overlooking the Mississippi River valley, and is within walking distance to many historical sites, restaurants and blues clubs.
+The estate has its own private pool as well as five updated bathrooms with large showers.
+There are separate caretakers' quarters.
+The property is situated in the middle of Vicksburg, high on a bluff overlooking the Mississippi River Valley, and is within walking distance to many historical sites, restaurants and blues clubs.

 The history of the American South is one of the most important to the development of American Culture, from slavery to Civil Rights.
 As such, this historically and architecturally significant property provides a perfect means by which to experience the Deep South from a base in Vicksburg, Mississippi, a city whose geographical location along the Mississippi River put it at the center of the cotton industry, the Mississippi Waterway Trade, the economic development of the North, the removal of Native Americans, French and Spanish Colonialism, the Civil War, the Klu Klux Klan, and the Civil Rights struggle for African Americans.

 The sweeping staircase and grand parlors, as well as the decorative architectural elements have made this National Historic Register home a rare survivor of time.
 The rafters still are charred from a roof fire in the Civil War, but the building remains intact and updated.
 There is a marble fireplace in every room.

 My family stayed here while in town for a memorial service for a family member.
 The home was well-appointed to host a large family, and we loved being able to spend time together comfortably under one roof.
 The pool was wonderful as well.